cartalyst/converter/introduction/integration.md

 After installing, you can publish the package configuration file into your application by running the following command on your terminal:

-	php artisan config:publish cartalyst/converter
+	php artisan vendor:publish

-This will publish the config file to `app/config/packages/cartalyst/converter/config.php` where you can modify the package configuration.
+This will publish the config file to `config/cartalyst.converter.php` where you can modify the package configuration.

 ### Native